Modifying your program

 Forfeit my first work term to take an academic term or an off term

 • Science requires students to secure 4 work terms.
 With 5 work terms, you have a buffer in case something doesn’t go to plan.
-When you forfeit a work term to take academic courses, you no longer have that buffer.
+When you forfeit a work term to take academic courses, you have used your buffer.

 The Faculty of Science does not recommend changing first work terms to academic terms or off terms unless there are extenuating circumstances.